JanuarySnow/TempusVR/README.md

 >Tempus Maledictum VR requires ALL Anniversary Edition DLC for Skyrim, in addition to SkyrimVR, and both to be installed on Steam.

+> If you use a Valve Index refer to this controller bindings guide from the FUS modlist : https://github.com/Kvitekvist/FUS?tab=readme-ov-file#choose-controller-bindings

 >[!WARNING]
 >You must update Skyrim AE to the latest version (1.6.1170) on Steam to install this list.